Work papers France

 Read the stories of some non-French entrepreneurs in France

 There is currently a special program to incubate new companies in France that are started by foreigners.
-The French Tech Ticket is a program designed for non-French entrepreneurs from all over the world who want to set-up their start-up in Paris.
+The French Tech Visa is a program designed for non-French entrepreneurs from all over the world who want to set-up their start-up in Paris.
 One of the benefits of the program is a fast-track to a visa.
 This program is conducted in English and includes mentoring, help in moving to Paris, incubator work space, training and prize money.
 They have done two editions of this program so keep your ears pricked for a third.

 If you’re going to work in France for less than 90 days, you need your employer to get you a temporary work permit approved by the French Ministry of Labor, the DIRECCTE (Direction regionale des enterprises, de la concurrence et de la consummation, du travail et de l’emploi), or a convention d’accueil stamped by the local prefecture if you’re a scientist/researcher.
 This authorization to work is then sent to the French embassy/consulate in your home country where you can apply for your visa.